olgaemms/davidemms.github.io/_posts/2019-09-18-diving-into-the-results.md

 <img src="{{ site.github.url }}/assets/img/OG0002001_tree.png">

-If you are used to inferrring and looking at gene trees the first thing you'll notice is that OrthoFinder has automatically rooted the tree for you&mdash;the tree is rooted on the *C. elegans* gene WBGene00003904.
-This makes it really convenient for quickly checking gene trees and is expecially useful for more complex, harder to interpret gene trees.
+If you are used to inferring and looking at gene trees the first thing you'll notice is that OrthoFinder has automatically rooted the tree for you&mdash;the tree is rooted on the *C. elegans* gene WBGene00003904.
+This makes it really convenient for quickly checking gene trees and is especially useful for more complex, harder to interpret gene trees.

 >Aside: The default gene trees don't have support values.
 OrthoFinder has, after all, assigned ~117,000 genes into orthogroups and inferred over 16,000 gene trees for these genes in about 15 minutes!
 We'll discuss how to get support values in a later tutorial.